comment

 Azurite & Malachite

-Azurite is a soft, deep blue copper mineral produced by weathering of copper ore deposits.
+Azurite is a soft, deep blue copper mineral produced by the weathering of copper ore deposits.
 It is also known as Chessylite after the type harvested locally at Chessy-les-Mines near Lyon, France.
-Azurite is typically found as tabular to prismatic crystals with splendid vitreous faces, often found with malachite which may form green stains or specks on the Azurite crystals.
+Azurite is typically found as tabular to colorful crystals, often accompanied by malachite, which may form green stains or specks on the Azurite crystals.
 There are over 45 well-known forms, and over 100 forms have been described.
 The Azurite name is derived from the Arabic word for blue.
-It is also referred to as the "Stone of Heaven".
-The intense color of azurite makes it a popular collector's stone.
+It is also known as the "Stone of Heaven."
+The intense color of azurite makes it a popular choice among collectors.

 -->